Email segmentation can greatly increase your email open rates, your conversion rates, and your revenue.

 What are your customers purchasing from you?
 What blog posts or social media posts really resonate with them?
 What are their pain points?

-When you thoroughly understand your customers’ behaviour, you can customise your emails so that it is more relevant to them.
+When you thoroughly understand your customers’ behavior, you can customize your emails so that it is more relevant to them.

 Another effective way of email segmentation is doing so on the basis of their purchase history.